dilansri/arangodb-mesos-haproxy/README.md

 Finally deploy it:

-    dcos marathon app install marathon.json
+    dcos marathon app add marathon.json

 After deployment you will have a load balancer balacing all arangodb requests across all coordinators.

-Point your arango client to `tcp://arangodb-proxy.mesos:8529` and you are done :)
+Point your apps using arangodb from the _INSIDE_ to `tcp://arangodb-proxy.mesos:8529` and you are done :)